-Source Notes CR code (Related provision reference sources v particula applicabl /Ēx Mem s/other here (iv) in the case of credit where payments of the principal amount must be made throughout the term of the credit - the amortised maximum principal amount of the credit, calculated on the basis that the individual makes the minimum only principal repayments throughout the term of the credit; (v) for consumer credit liability information disclosed up to and including 30 June 2019: in the case of credit provided for the purposes of the acquisition of particular goods or services, the applicable credit limit; (ii) in the case of credit provided by a supplier of goods or services where the contract specifies the amount of the credit or the credit limit - that amount; (c) for consumer credit liability information disclosed up to and including 30 June 2019, "the day credit is terminated or otherwise ceases to be in force" is: (i) the day that the credit contract, arrangement or understanding is terminated; or (ii) if earlier, the day that the credit is no longer available to the individual under the terms of the contract, arrangement or understanding and the CP has irrevocably determined that the credit cannot be reinstated on those terms. (d) for consumer credit liability information disclosed from 1 July 2018, "the day credit is terminated or otherwise ceases to be in force" is: (i) the day that the debt owed under the credit is repaid and there is no ability to defer payment of further debt under the credit ; or (ii) the earlier of: the day that either the CP determines or the individual and the CP agree that all outstanding payment obligations arising under the credit have been waived or otherwise discharged and the CP cannot undertake further enforcement action in respect to any outstanding debt owed by the individual under the credit ; or the day that the CP charges off the full balance of the credit after deciding that the outstanding balance is a loss due to the likelihood that the amount may not be recoverable, although the CP maintains the legal ability to take enforcement action in respect to any outstanding debt owed by the individual under the credit.
+Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) (iv) in the case of credit where payments of the principal amount must be made throughout the term of the credit - the amortised maximum principal amount of the credit, calculated on the basis that the individual makes the minimum only principal repayments throughout the term of the credit; (v) for consumer credit liability information disclosed up to and including 30 June 2019: (i) in the case of credit provided for the purposes of the acquisition of particular goods or services, the applicable credit limit; (ii) in the case of credit provided by a supplier of goods or services where the contract specifies the amount of the credit or the credit limit - that amount; (c) for consumer credit liability information disclosed up to and including 30 June 2019, "the day on which the consumer credit is terminated or otherwise ceases to be in force" is: (i) the day that the credit contract, arrangement or understanding is terminated; or (ii) if earlier, the day that the credit is no longer available to the individual under the terms of the contract, arrangement or understanding and the CP has irrevocably determined that the credit cannot be reinstated on those terms. (d) for consumer credit liability information disclosed from 1 July 2018, "the day on which the consumer credit is terminated or otherwise ceases to be in force" is: the day that the debt owed under the credit is repaid and there is no ability to defer payment of further debt under the credit; or (ii) the earlier of: the day that either the CP determines or the individual and the CP agree that all outstanding payment obligations arising under the credit have been waived or otherwise discharged and the CP cannot undertake further enforcement action in respect to any outstanding debt owed by the individual under the credit; or 2) the day that the CP charges off the full balance of the credit after deciding that the outstanding balance is a loss due to the likelihood that the amount may not be recoverable, although the CP maintains the legal ability to take enforcement action in respect to any outstanding debt owed by the individual under the credit.